 Pennsylvania poker players at PokerStars PA experienced a frustrating night at the tables on Thursday.
-Online poker tournaments, cash games, and other forms of online betting in PA and NJ were interrupted for about an hour around 9 p.m.
-ET.
+Online poker tournaments, cash games and other forms of online betting in PA and NJ were interrupted for about an hour around 9 p.m.
+EST.

 As of Friday, the issue appears resolved, with players to receive refunds by Saturday morning.
 PokerStars communicated the following via Twitter Friday morning: